 Avery, Idaho – the western end of the 440 mile electric route.
-Today this is a highway!
+Today much of the site is a highway!
+The substantial brick built Avery sub station can be seen.
 Source: Twitter

 There was a considerable gap between the Rockies electric division (440 miles) and the Western electric division (216 miles.)
 It has been argued had the Milwaukee electrified this missing gap it would have ensured the future of the line.
 Who knows!
 As this extract from a letter published in 1974, its clear the Milwaukee Road was making a big mistake dumping its venerable electrics….

 The very words in the last paragraph of this extract strikes as only too important – especially in these days of fossil fuel use and climate change.
 This famous electrified railway was powered by water too – and its one that would have had a negligible CO2 footprint.

 Lovely shot of a 1915 built Boxcab at Avery.
 Its 40 year old younger sibling, a Little Joe, stands alongside.
 1973.
 Source: Reddit